Nonya9001/Mario-s-Madness-Secret-Exit/README.md

 instructions:

-Download PhychEngine from the website.
+-Download PhychEngine from the website.

-Download Secret Exit with the provided link.
+-Download Secret Exit with the provided link.

-Unzip the file and bring it into the mod folder within the files of Phych Engine.
+-Unzip the file and bring it into the mod folder within the files of Phych Engine.

-Go to free play and scroll all the way down.
+-Go to free play and scroll all the way down.

-Enjoy the fun!
+-Enjoy the fun!

 THE SONG MUST BE RESTARTED ONCE TO RUN IT PROPERLY!
 THERE IS NO FIX FOR THIS!